Understanding the Real Risks: GLP-1 and Pancreatitis

 Other non-GLP-1 causes include:

-Pancreatitis usually doesn’t come out of nowhere.
-Most people who end up in the ER with it had something going on with their pancreas long before they ever felt that first wave of pain.
-If someone develops pancreatitis while taking a GLP-1 med, it doesn’t automatically mean the drug caused it.
-In many cases, the issue with the pancreas was brewing long before the weight loss attempt even started.
+Pancreatitis often doesn’t come out of nowhere.
+Most people who end up in the ER with it had something going on with their pancreas long before feeling that first wave of pain.
+If someone develops pancreatitis while using a GLP-1 med, it doesn’t automatically mean the drug caused it.
+The issue might have been brewing long before the weight loss attempt even started.

 The GLP-1 and Pancreas Risk Statements from Wegovy and Tirzepatide

 The FDA requires drug makers to report any plausible link between a medication and a serious health issue, even if that link isn’t fully proven.
-If there’s a pattern in clinical trials, post-marketing surveillance, or even anecdotal reports that suggests a potential risk, they have to disclose it.
+If there’s a pattern in clinical trials, post-marketing surveillance, or anecdotal reports suggesting a potential risk, they must disclose it.

 Eli Lilly's Zepbound Pancreatic Risk Details

-Post-marketing reports have included rare cases, but those are under 0.01% and don’t prove the drug caused it.
+Post-marketing reports include rare cases, but those are under 0.01% and don’t imply that the drug caused the pancreatitis.
 In other words, pancreatitis is on the warning label because it showed up, not because it’s common or clearly linked.
-The actual risk is tiny and looks about the same whether you're on Zepbound or not.
+The actual risk is tiny and looks about the same, whether you're on Zepbound or not.

 The warning label on Zepbound also clearly states that inflammation of the pancreas is a known risk.